 1.5.1 Guidance to assist you when selecting the right account type for you

 1.5.2 Execution-Only Service

-1.5.3 Arranging, through our third party service provider, execution and custody services
+1.5.3 Arranging, through our third-party service provider, execution and custody services (together, the “Services”).

-1.6 In order for us to provide you with our Services, you must be a UK resident.
-We shall treat the address which you provide us when signing up to our Services as your permanent residential address for Tax residency purposes.
+1.7 We shall treat the address which you provide us when signing up for our Services as your permanent residential address for Tax residency purposes.

-1.10 Headings are for convenience only and have no bearing on the interpretation of these Terms.s.
+1.12 Headings are for convenience only and have no bearing on the interpretation of these Terms.

 2.1 We charge a management fee of 0.5% per annum (including VAT where applicable) of your total assets under management invested with us.